-Thankfully, expired coffee is generally still safe to drink!
-You are unlikely to suffer any food poisoning from drinking expired coffee unless it had mold or mildew on it.
+Unlike other foods, coffee doesn’t usually pose a risk if it is past its expiration date, and expired coffee is generally still safe to drink.
+You are unlikely to suffer any food poisoning from drinking expired coffee unless it has mold, toxic bacteria, or other toxic contaminants.

-You are only likely to notice a difference in the taste; your coffee won’t have its usual strong and rich flavor; instead, it will seem a little flat.
+If you drink coffee past its expiration date then you may notice a difference in the taste.
+Your coffee won’t have its usual strong and rich flavor and it will seem a little flat.

 Some drinkers are happy to sacrifice the taste to enjoy their coffee no matter the expiration date.
 Personally, we would recommend drinking your coffee before it goes bad to enjoy fantastic tasting coffee.